 • Converted Pilotage services marine vessels from marine gas oil (MGO) to hydrotreated vegetable oil (HVO)

-• Commenced the roll out of replacing our diesel light goods road fleet with battery electric vehicles (BEV)
+• Commenced the roll out of fleet replacement, removing our diesel light goods road fleet and using battery electric vehicles (BEV)

 The below glidepath outlines Dublin Port’s continued improvement in energy performance since 2009, as reported annually through the SEAI Monitoring & Reporting (M&R) System:

-Through the SEAI’s Gap to Target Tool, we have identified several future strategic initiatives that will assist us in meeting our Public Sector Energy & Decarbonisation Targets:
+Using the SEAI’s Gap to Target Tool, DPC have identified several future strategic projects and initiatives that will enable DPC to meet its Public Sector Energy Targets, examples include:

-In April 2023 Dublin Port Company (DPC) commenced a trial to explore the potential to utilise Hydrotreated Vegetable Oil (HVO) as a replacement for Marine Gasoil (MGO) fuel, for the pilot boats.
+In late 2023 Dublin Port Company (DPC) began to utilise Hydrotreated Vegetable Oil (HVO) as a replacement for Marine Gasoil (MGO) fuel in its pilot boats.
 The key advantages of this fuel are:

 • HVO is a fossil-free paraffinic diesel, meaning it can be used as a direct replacement for mineral diesel fuel and as a result should require no modifications to engines, assuming engine compatibility.